Baluns, Ununs and Power Ratings

 Unfortunately there is no industry standard for measurement of power ratings for baluns and ununs.
 Consequently, comparison of the same type of balun/unun from different vendors can have very different outcomes when the unit is put in to service.
 With this in mind, we have set our own company standards and what follows is provided for a better understanding of the installation and best use of our units.

-Consequently station power used in the FT8 mode should be multiplied by at least a factor of 3 when calculating the power de-rating of your unit.
-Example, use of 1kW in FT8 mode should be considered 3kW for the balun which means at 2:1 SWR you would be at the ragged limit of the balun power rating.
+- Consequently station power used in the FT8 mode should be multiplied by at least a factor of 3 when calculating the power de-rating of your unit.
+Example, use of 1kW in FT8 mode should be considered 3kW for the balun which means at 2:1 SWR, you would be at the edge of the balun power rating.
 (5kW rating is reduced to 3kW at 2:1 and the 3x multiplier for FT8 brings the power up to the same 3kW reduced limit)

 Stations with power levels of 800 watts and greater, need to be aware of both the 2:1 and 3:1 bandwidths for each antenna (and band) in use to minimize possible damage to the balun or unun.
-It is also important to take SWR readings at or near the antenna to eliminate changes that feedline length can create in these readings.
-Also, while many will say "I know that", it is important to note that a tuner does not reduce the SWR at the balun, only the impedance from the shack end of your feedline is matched to your transmitter or amp which takes place after the balun or unun in the feedline.
+It is also important to take SWR readings at or near the antenna to eliminate changes the feedline can introduce in to these readings.
+While many will say "I know that", it is also important to note that a tuner does not reduce the SWR (mismatch) at the balun, only the impedance at the shack end of your feedline is matched to your transmitter or amp which takes place after the balun or unun in the feedline.

 Recent Posts